 - 1 cup sweet rice flour

-- 1 tbsp taro milk tea powder (as used to make bubble tea)
+- 1 tablespoon taro milk tea powder (as used to make bubble tea)

 - 1 cup water